DevasenaInupakutika/2014-06-25-Reading/README.md

 ### Lesson 2: Python

-Students will be taught basics programming constructs in Python on how to perform data manipulation/ analysis.
+Students will be taught basic programming constructs in Python on how to perform data manipulation/ analysis.

 ### Lesson 3: Version Control with git/GitHub